-Resolution: The Immigration Court will provide a written notice to asylum seekers and their counsel about the asylum EAD clock, including the impact of the different hearing adjournment codes on employment authorization.
+- Problem: Many asylum applicants are not aware that decisions made at a preliminary hearing in Immigration Court may stop the asylum EAD clock.
+The reason given by an IJ for setting the next hearing the "adjournment code" determines whether the asylum EAD clock runs or stops.
+Previously, an IJ might not state the reason for the adjournment.
+EAD denial notices also might lack sufficient information about the reasons for asylum EAD clock decisions. - Resolution: The Immigration Court will provide a written notice to asylum seekers and their counsel about the asylum EAD clock, including the impact of the different hearing adjournment codes on employment authorization.
 The IJ will be instructed to state clearly on the record the reason for adjournment.
-USCIS will consider ways to make its letters denying EAD applications clearer and will make changes to these letters.
+USCIS will change its notices denying EAD applications so that they are clearer.

-3. How do I know if someone is a class member?
+2. How do I know if someone is a class member?

-An asylum applicant is entitled to certain benefits under the terms of Settlement Agreement if he or she is a member of the Notice and Review class and one of the subclasses described below.
-The class and subclasses correspond with the five problems described above.
+An asylum applicant does not have to register or file a special application to be a class member.
+An asylum applicant is entitled to certain benefits under the terms of Settlement Agreement if he or she is a member of the overall class (called the "Notice and Review class") and one of the subclasses described below.
+The class and four subclasses correspond with the problems described above.

-Notice and Review Class
+• Notice and Review Class

-- Noncitizens who have filed or lodged an asylum application, - ➤ Whose asylum applications are pending, and - ➤ Who received insufficient notice under the terms of the Settlement Agreement (see question 4 below for changes to EOIR and USCIS policies and practices regarding notice).
+- ➢ Noncitizens who have filed or lodged an asylum application, - > Whose asylum applications are pending, and

+Whose employment authorization eligibility has or will be determined without sufficient notice or opportunity for review (see question 4 below for changes to EOIR and USCIS policies and practices regarding notice).